VoronDesign/VoronUsers/printer_mods/MCMBen/Voron0_Block_and_Tackle_Z_Belt/README.md

 # Overview
-A block & tackle Z belt implementation for the Voron 0.
+A block & tackle Z belt implementation for the Voron 0 / Voron 0.1.

-The goal was to make use of the original V0 Z motor and timing belt in a compact format, using hardware and screws already in the BoM where possible.
-No additional M3 nuts need to be preloaded, though two will need to be inserted into one of the Z axis extrusions.
+The goal was to make use of the original V0 Z motor and timing belt in a compact format, using hardware and screws already in the V0.1 BoM where possible.
+No additional M3 nuts need to be preloaded - so no disassembly of the frame - though two will need to be inserted into one of the Z axis extrusions.

 By default this mod uses 40T & 16T pulleys, combining with the 2:1 of the block and tackle, to give a 5:1 ratio.